-'Sub-prime Mortgage' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Sub-prime Mortgage' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A sub-prime mortgage is one where the home loan that the bank or lending institution makes is offered to the category of consumers who are considered to possess the riskiest credit.
 Sub prime mortgages are actually sold on a different market than are prime mortgage loans.
 Sub prime mortgage borrowers are determined through a combination of factors, such as the credit rating of the borrower, the documentation offered for the loans, and the borrower’s debt to assets ratio.
 Besides this, sub-prime mortgage are also deemed to be those that do not fulfill the prime mortgages’ standards and guide lines offered by Fannie Mae and Freddie Mac, the two biggest issuers of mortgages within the United States.

 A universally agreed upon definition for sub-prime mortgages does not exist today.
 In the U.S., sub-prime mortgages are commonly considered to be those where the associated borrower possesses a FICO credit rating score that is less than 640.
 This phrase became a part of pop culture in the credit crunch that occurred in 2007.

 The original sub-prime mortgage program began in 1993.
 At this time, some lenders started offering sub-prime mortgages to borrowers classified as high risk, who possessed credit that was less than ideal.
 Traditional lenders showed wariness towards sub-prime mortgages and borrowers.
 They tended to shy away from people who had impaired credit histories.
 Sub-prime mortgage borrowers commonly have information on their credit reports that argue for greater percentages of defaults.
 These include too much debt, a track record of not paying debts or missing payments, recorded bankruptcies, and low amounts of experience with debt.